-ENG\ 101 Composition (ENG 120)
+ENG 101 Composition (ENG 120)

 Develops strategies for college-level writing through the critical study of various rhetorical modes.
 Emphasizes the development of carefully reasoned essays that cite appropriate evidence to support conclusions.
 Develops library and research skills required for composition and communication.
 Students will write a number of short expository papers and a longer research paper incorporating MLA documentation techniques.
-Prerequisites: Sufficient score on the placement test or successful completion of ENG\ 043 and/or ENG\ 063, or ESL\ 169 and ESL\ 161 with a grade of "C" or better.
-(If students place into both ENG\ 043 and ENG\ 073, they must successfully complete both before taking ENG\ 101.)
+Prerequisites: Sufficient score on the placement test or successful completion of ENG 063, ESL 161 and ESL 178 with a grade of "C" or better (or instructor recommendation).
+(If students place into both ENG 063 and ENG 073 or ENG 082, they must successfully complete both before taking ENG 101.)

-ENG\ 102 Literature and Composition (ENG 122)
+ENG 102 Literature and Composition (ENG 122)

 Emphasizes critical reading and writing by surveying such literary genres as poetry, prose, drama, and fiction.
 Introduces literary techniques, terminology, conventions, and devices.
 Students will write a number of short critiques in which they respond to, analyze, and interpret selections from a literature anthology.
 They will also write a longer literary research paper incorporating MLA documentation techniques.
-Prerequisite: "C" or better in ENG\ 101.
+Prerequisite: "C" or better in ENG 101.

-ENG\ 114 Children's Literature (ENG 107)
+ENG 114 Children's Literature (ENG 107)